Where’s My hat?

 What that meant is that she had two years to instill in me a belief that I was someone special, that I had what she called a “Vocation,” and that the next obvious step was the Seminary, located outside the little town of Mt.
 Angel, Oregon.
 To this day some of us still speak of Sister Mary Barracuda.

 At Mt Angel Seminary my high school teachers were Benedictine monks.
 Everyone on that hilltop wore long black robes, including me.
 Life was incredibly structured.
 You knew where you’d be every hour of the day.
 The first bell rang at 6:00 a.m.; the second bell ten minutes later.
-You better have your bed made and be heading to study hall by 6:30.
+You better have your bed made and be heading to study hall by 6:25.
 Then a walk to the monastery crypt for religious services at 7 a.m.
-A half-hour later, the 150 of us walked to the breakfast hall in a nearby building.
-We cherished that half hour between the end of breakfast and the first class at 9:00 a.m.
+A half-hour later, the 150 of us headed to the breakfast hall located in a nearby brick building.

-My freshman class was the largest ever, 65 students.
+My freshman class was the largest ever: 65 students.
 It was the era of Pope John the 23rd, and there was a feeling that “change” was on the horizon for the Catholic Church.
 The size of our class seemed to prove it.

 However, one of the things that changed almost daily in my world was the number of students in our class.
 Sometimes a student would leave between evening study hall and breakfast, with nary a good-bye.
 Apparently, having a “vocation” in a monastery of monks, with no girls on campus and no mom and dad nearby was not what some teenagers had signed up for.
-By senior year in high school, our original class had dwindled to about 25.
+By senior year in high school, our original class had dwindled to about 25 kids.

 But not quite soon enough.
 A ‘ditch’ was the primary drink of many of the ‘locals.’
 It’s a simple drink of bourbon and water.
 Thinking that the City Marshall deserved better, I ran a lemon slice around the lip of his glass and dropped in a red cherry.
 One of the locals, Jerry Lansing, was sitting next to the Marshall at the bar.
 He looked me straight in the eyes and said, “Reichert, you’re not going to last 2 weeks.”